its-rajesh/Audio-Bleeding-Removal/README.md

 ### Publications:

-[1] Rajesh R and Padmanabhan Rajan.
-"Neural Networks for Interference Reduction in Multi-track Recordings."
-In 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
-IEEE, 2023.
-(A link will be provided soon.)
+[1] Rajesh R and Padmanabhan Rajan, "Neural Networks for Interference Reduction in Multi-Track Recordings," 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, USA, 2023, pp. 1-5, doi: 10.1109/WASPAA58266.2023.10248133.
+[LINK](https://ieeexplore.ieee.org/document/10248133)

 [2] "Bleeding Removal in Music Signals Via Optimization" (Details will be updated)